'This is BJP's justice?' Priyanka on Shahjahanpur student's arrest | Devdiscourse

 "Unnao rape case: Victim's father is killed.
-The victim's uncle is arrested.
+Victim's uncle is arrested.
 Following massive public pressure and after 13 months, accused MLA arrested.
 Attempt to kill the victim's family.
 Shahjahanpur rape case: Victim arrested.
-Victim's family being pressured," Priyanka Gandhi said in a tweet.
-Police deliberately delayed action against accused BJP leader and it was after public pressure that they arrested him, said the Congress general secretary in-charge of eastern UP.
+Victim's family being pressured," Priyanka Gandhi tweeted.
+Police deliberately delayed action against the accused BJP leader and it was after public pressure that they arrested him, said the Congress general secretary in-charge of eastern UP.

 "Even the charge of rape has not been put on the accused BJP leader.
-This is BJP's justice?" she said.
-Chinmayanand, sent to judicial custody after his arrest, was booked under section 376C of the IPC, a charge with lesser punishment than rape.
+This is BJP's justice?" she said Chinmayanand, sent to judicial custody after his arrest, was booked under section 376C of the Indian Penal Code (IPC), a charge with lesser punishment than rape.

+Priyanka Gandhi also posted a media report claiming that police in Uttar Pradesh's Banda asked a rape victim to get two witnesses so that her case can be registered.
+"This is the height of insensitivity.
+This makes it clear that the BJP government is anti-women.
+What kind of demand is this to ask a rape victim to get two witnesses of the rape? she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)